-The artistic and technological skills combined with state-of-the-art equipment and museum quality substrate options allow Hockensmith’s Fine Art Editions the capabilities to be one of few printmaking houses in the country that focuses on the faithful reproduction of an artist’s vision.
+The artistic and technological skills combined with state-of-the-art equipment and museum quality substrate options allow Hockensmith’s Fine Art Editions the capabilities to be one of few printmaking houses in the country that focuses on the faithful reproduction of photographs and paintings.

 The giclée process setup involves capturing a proper scan of the original artwork.
-We use a 36 megapixel DSLR camera with a polarized fixed-lens to capture a clean, 100 MB high-resolution digital image without glare, unequal light, or distortion.
+For original works and large-scale photographs, we use a super high-res DSLR camera in a light-controlled setting to capture a clean, 100+ MB high-resolution digital image without glare, unequal light, or distortion.

-Fine Art Editions Gallery and Press is a full scale printing house, which means your artwork and photographs are printed right here in our Georgetown gallery and never leave the careful hands of our trained staff.
-Your art is printed on one of three substrates: semi-matte paper, watercolor paper, or canvas.
+Fine Art Editions Gallery and Press is a full scale printing house, which means your photographs and original work are printed right here in our Georgetown gallery and never leave the careful hands of our trained staff.
+Your photos are printed on one of four substrates: luminous luster paper, semi-matte paper, watercolor paper, or canvas.

 The individual print cost is determined by the square inches of the overall substrate.
-Artists have the choice to print on semi-matte paper, watercolor paper, or canvas.
-Our Epson Stylus Pro 9800 and 7800 wide-body print Epson or Symphonic dyes, giving accuracy to original colors.
+Patrons have the choice to print on luminous luster paper, semi-matte paper, watercolor paper, or canvas.
+Our Epson Stylus Pro 9800 and 7800 wide-body printers use Symphonic dyes, giving accuracy to original colors.
 Hand-torn deckled edges can be added to watercolor prints, and black-edge gallery wrap give a sleek finish to canvas prints.
-Luster prints are also available, created with the same inks on luminous paper.

-For specific pricing on your order, please call us at (502) 863-2299 or email us at email@example.com for more information to initiate the process of turning your art into giclée prints.
+For specific pricing on your order, please call us at (502) 863-2299 or email us at email@example.com for more information to initiate the process of turning your original artwork into giclée prints.